Image Wrap

 If you were DUI when you got into an accident that hurt another person, the circumstances of the crash are extremely important.
 If you cause the accident due to your DUI, your penalties can be escalated significantly—you can be charged with DUI pursuant to California Vehicle Code Sections 23153 (a) and (b).
 This can be a significant shift – making what could have been a misdemeanor into a felony, for instance.
 On the other hand, if the other driver is at fault, you may still be charged for DUI, but it can be a significantly lesser charge.

-The point is that, to protect your rights and avoid making mistakes, it is helpful to connect with a Long Beach DUI criminal defense attorney like Michael Kraut of Long Beach’s Kraut Criminal & DUI Lawyers (444 West Ocean, Suite 800 Long Beach, California 90802 Phone: (562) 531-7454).
+The point is that, to protect your rights and avoid making mistakes, it is helpful to connect with a Long Beach DUI criminal defense attorney like Michael Kraut of Long Beach’s Kraut Law Group Criminal & DUI Lawyers, Inc. (444 West Ocean, Suite 800 Long Beach, California 90802 Phone: (562) 531-7454).
 For 14 years, Mr. Kraut worked as a prosecutor for the City of Los Angeles.
 Now, in his capacity as a top-level criminal defense attorney, he uses his knowledge of the prosecutorial mindset and philosophy to get results for his clients.

 Continue reading